Pull to refresh

 New Capabilities

-D-Wave Quantum closed its $550 million acquisition of Quantum Circuits in January 2026, bringing Yale's breakthrough dual-rail qubit technology under one roof with the world's leading quantum annealing platform.
-It's the latest move in a nine-month consolidation spree that saw IonQ spend $1.08 billion on Oxford Ionics in June 2025, announce a landmark $1.8 billion SkyWater Technology acquisition in January 2026, and complete multiple strategic purchases to build a vertically integrated quantum platform.
-Quantinuum filed for a $20 billion IPO, and at least four quantum startups announced SPAC mergers worth over $3 billion combined.
+D-Wave Quantum closed its $550 million acquisition of Quantum Circuits in January 2026, adding Yale's dual-rail qubit technology to its quantum annealing platform.
+The deal is part of a nine-month consolidation spree: IonQ spent $1.08 billion on Oxford Ionics in June 2025 and announced a $1.8 billion SkyWater Technology acquisition in January 2026.

 The race to scale quantum computing